NATO Ministers In Washington For Two-Day Meeting Dedicated To The Bloc's 70th Anniversary

 Spending by the 29 NATO countries, which dropped after the end of the Cold War, has actually been on the rise since 2014 -- before Trump took office.

-After Russia annexed Ukraine's Crimean Peninsula in 2014, allies agreed to boost defense spending and "move toward" spending 2 percent of their gross domestic product on defense by 2024.
+After Russia annexed Ukraine's Crimean Peninsula in 2014, allies agreed to boost defense spending and "move toward" spending 2 percent of their GDP on defense by 2024.
 The U.S. spends 3.4 percent of its GDP on defense.

-Trump singled out Germany, which recently announced plans to increase defense spending to 1.25 percent of its gross domestic product (GDP) by 2023 -- a revision of Chancellor Angela Merkel's pledge last year to hit 1.5 per cent by 2024.
+Trump singled out Germany, which recently announced plans to increase defense spending to 1.25 percent of its GDP by 2023 -- a revision of Chancellor Angela Merkel's pledge last year to hit 1.5 percent by 2024.

 "Germany honestly is not paying their fair share," the U.S. president said, sitting next to Stoltenberg.